 - Abnormal cholesterol and triglyceride levels

 As you can see, some of these risk factors can be modified.
-For example, regular exercise and weight control may decrease your risk for developing diabetes.
+For example, regular exercise and weight control may decrease your risk of developing diabetes.

 There is no evidence that diabetes is contagious.
 The disease cannot be transmitted from one person to the another.
 Still, there are some theories that diabetes might be the side effect of a viral or bacterial illness.
 There’s a lot of research looking into this, but the exact mechanism is unknown.
 There is some evidence to support both type 1 and type 2 diabetes being caused by an infection in some people.

 Even though about 85 percent of people with type 2 diabetes are overweight, that also means 15 percent are normal weight.
-Also, normal weight persons with the disease might be at higher risk for serious side effects, such as heart disease.
+Also, normal weight persons with the disease might be at higher risk for serious side effects like heart disease.
 One of the reasons for this may be that thin diabetics may have more visceral fat.
-This kind of fat is found within the body attached to your internal organs, such as the intestines.
+This kind of fat is found within the body attached to your internal organs like the intestines.